mike-yuhang-wu/mike-yuhang-wu.github.io/essays/artificial-intelligence-in-education.md

 ## Future considerations

-AIs can be used in software engineering education, as it can serve as source that a student can consult at any time.
-There will be challenges, such as a student rely on AI for getting answers and not learning anything.
+AI will likely remain part of software engineering education because it can support students anytime.
+The main challenge is preventing over-reliance-students might use AI for answers instead of learning.

+The future should focus on teaching students how to use AI responsibly: use it as a tool for learning, not a replacement for thinking.

 ## Conclusion

-In conclusion, AI is a very nice tool that helps us save time, and is a very nice tutor that helps one learn.
-This applies to software engineering courses as well.
-I recommend AI as a tool for helping student learn software engineering in future courses, but be caution and avoid it being abused.
+In conclusion, AI is a powerful tool for saving time and a convenient tutor for learning, especially in software engineering courses like ICS 314.
+I recommend AI as a support for learning for future students, but with one warning: if AI is used as a shortcut to avoid thinking, it stops being educational and becomes a danger.

 Note:
 ChatGPT was used to help illustrating the image above and editing this essay.